I remember way back in high school hearing the doctor tell me that my triglycerides were dangerously high.

 To help clear the clutter I am going to keep things simple.
 No blood pressure medications, and no scaring you with risk of heart disease or other consequences.

-Down below, after I talk about general cholesterol-lowering strategies, you’ll see a list of foods that will help lower cholesterol levels.
+Down below, after I talk about general cholesterol-lowering strategies which can sometimes include supplements and vitamins, you’ll see a list of foods that will help lower cholesterol levels.

 Then after that, you can read what foods are the biggest culprits causing ‘bad’ cholesterol.